-- up to 50 years straight line

-- between 3-25 years straight line

-- between 3-40 years straight line
+Buildings - up to 50 years straight line Fixtures and fittings - between 3-25 years straight line Plant and machinery - between 3-40 years straight line

 Land is not depreciated.

 Accounting policies (continued)

 Assets under construction represent the cost of purchasing, constructing and installing tangible fixed assets ahead of their productive use.
 No depreciation is charged on assets under construction until they are transferred to the appropriate asset heading when they are brought into use.